yktoo/yktoo.com/content/blog/0223/index.en.md

 Most of the apartments located right above the water:
 ![](img:3.bp.blogspot.com/-OpNRV_WBoeY/U_uLI_0CO3I/AAAAAAAAfCc/byM0RrDg1sE/s1600/dsc06404.picasaweb.jpg:a)

-The nearby city beach on the //Rietplas// pool is not overly crowded in August.
+The nearby city beach on the {{< fl "Rietplas" >}} pool is not overly crowded in August.
 The little island on the left is only accessible via a shallow wade (which is about two feet deep):
 ![](img:1.bp.blogspot.com/-w1Bqjc8eDs4/U_uLFQjLkMI/AAAAAAAAfIk/GZEgD9x80-k/s1600/dsc06397.picasaweb.jpg:a)

-These kids are fortunate enough to possess a //fluisterboot// (electric boat):
+These kids are fortunate enough to possess a {{< fl "fluisterboot" >}} (electric boat):
 ![](img:3.bp.blogspot.com/-c_Ds9MHxsRk/U_uLGY81RbI/AAAAAAAAfCM/4I1xEWSyfwY/s1600/dsc06400.picasaweb.jpg:a)

 The pool is surrounded by houses, which must be pretty damp inside I think: